A Tale of Two Princes? Which is Which?

 When the news broke that the Prince had subsequently tested positive for COVID-19, it sparked a national outcry in Spain and Belgium.
 Unlike the Danish title dispute, which was an internal family matter, the Belgian Joachim’s controversy was a legal and public health issue.
 He eventually issued a formal public apology, stating, "I would like to apologize for not having respected all the quarantine measures... in these difficult times, I did not intend to offend anyone."
 This incident remains the primary reason his name appears in international news archives over the last decade.

-IV.
 Family and Personal Life: Generations of Succession

 The family structures of the two Joachims offer a stark contrast in terms of visibility and the "celebrity" status of their children.